 Elements Built In

+Geometries Geometries

-Geometries Images Geometries Media Assets
+Images Media Assets

-Fontstyles Treata / issees
+Fontstyles

 - 1. Drag a property to either:

 - The Scene Tree (creates a new Container)

 - The Scene Editor (creates a new Container in the Scene Tree)

 Tip: If multiple Geometry or Image Elements are dragged from the Element List to the Scene Tree, a Container for each selected Element is created.